-As seen in the graph above, CDOT has programmed approximately \$994 million of projects in FY2026, while revenues total \$2.1 billion.
+As seen in the table above, CDOT has programmed approximately \$994 million of projects in FY2026, while revenues total \$2.1 billion.
 The drop in STIP'd amounts in the last three years is primarily a reflection of projects that are not yet deemed ready.
 There are a number of factors that go into making a project "ready" that includes analysis of treatment needs, cost estimates, and prioritization.
-These projects will be filled in throughout the fiscal year.
+These projects will be filled in throughout the fiscal year following the processes outlined in Chapter 3 - STIP Amendment Guidelines.